 The group sourced documents in use and available online, which were then discussed and synthesized into an Excel spreadsheet.

 The guide aims to provide easy access to resources currently available for use in practice.
 The main challenge of implementing these resources are work patterns and staffing levels, particularly for nursing staff, with issues in take up and embedding into practice.
 Staff numbers and shift patterns often do not easily allow flexibility for new junior staff to work with seniors to achieve practice based competency.

-The guide has two worksheets:
+The spreadsheet has two worksheets:

 - Overview of tools – compares the content of the actual workbooks reviewed and summarises their features and applicability to different disciplines and stroke team areas.

 - Resources – original source documents embedded for reference linked by number to the other worksheet.
 There are also some additional source documents not formally reviewed.